 Private healthcare in Sweden

 Private healthcare is not commonly used in Sweden, but the number of private healthcare facilities in the country has increased in recent years.
-A small percentage of healthcare in Sweden is funded by county councils but provided by private doctors.
 Because private healthcare is not affiliated with the Swedish Social Insurance Administration, treatment is more expensive than in public facilities.